GarvitLU/LisaCourse/README.md

 2. Get your API key from the dashboard
 3. The API uses Ideogram v3 with realistic style generation

+### Lisa Token Setup

+To get your Lisa authorization token:

+1. Open Lisa app in your browser
+2. Press F12 to open Developer Tools
+3. Go to Application/Storage tab
+4. Look for 'lisa_access' in Local Storage
+5. Copy the token value
+6. Use it in your API calls or set it in the `.env` file

 ## 📖 Usage Examples

 ### Using curl